 - Business events

-The Chair of the West Coast Economic Working Group, Adam Brooks, has released the group’s interim report following the Mt Lyell mine being placed into care and maintenance for 18 months.
+The Chair of the West Coast Economic Working Group, Adam Brooks, has released more detail on proposed upgrades to mountain bike tracks in the region.

 Explore how an integrated approach to health, safety and wellbeing can help you to achieve your business goals, at this Employer of Choice breakfast forum in Hobart on 21 October.